brianSalk/Daily-Problems/customers_in_lines/README.md

 ways that the customers can line up at two cash registers.
 ### But wait...
 #### Is there an easier way of doing this?
 $720$ is a number that we might be familiar with if we have done a lot of combinatorics problems before.
-We might recognize it from $6!$.
+We might recognize it as $6!$
 Hmmmm...
 What if we could simplify the above equation?
 It turns out we can, and the simpler equation is
 ```math
 6! = 720
 ```
 I did not realize this until I looked I did $3$ by hand and got $24$.
 I suspected at that point that it was not a coincidence that both numbers were familiar factorials.
+You may now be wondering, if this way is so much simpler then why did I even leave all the other stuff in there?
+The above equations are another way of looking at the problem and can be useful depending on what you need to know.
+If there were restrictions as to how many people could line up at a register, then the above equation would be much more useful.
+Combinatorics is not about memorizing equations.
+No math should really be about memorizing equations, but equations for counting problems have a tendency to not generalize well.
+It is often the case that adding or removing a restriction completly changes the equation.